 “Video interviews have been a game-changer.
 It makes life so much easier.
 No more difficult travel arrangements, costs, and scheduling weeks in advance.
 You find an hour and you talk.
 Recorded videos are the next frontier.
 Then, it really doesn’t matter anymore where you are.
 And it makes sense.
 In the time of YouTube, TikTok, and Instagram Reels, people are getting more and more comfortable with being recorded.”

-Companies have already been making changes to the way they do business and how they conduct certain processes in their company.
+Companies have already been making changes to the way they do business and how they conduct certain processes within.
 Recruitment is one.
 And because it’s the first proper introduction with the company, it’s important to do it well.
-Let’s take a look at the thing you as a recruiter, as a hiring manager can do to make sure this process is seamless.
-And your first impression is perfect.
-Remember, “there’s no second chance for a first impression.”
+Let’s take a look at the thing you as a recruiter, or as a hiring manager can do to make sure this process is seamless.
+Remember, “there’s not a second chance to make a first impression.”

 1. Treat the interview like any other interview